 Risk Management Considerations.
-Our compensation committee believes that our performance-based bonus and equity programs provide incentives to create long-term stockholder value.
+Our compensation committee believes that our performance-based bonus and equity programs for all management employees, including our executive officers, provide incentives to create long-term stockholder value.
 Several elements of the programs are also designed to discourage behavior that leads to excessive risk: